mohse-n/L7N_EtherLab/Installation guides/PREEMPT_RT Installation Guide.md

 ```bash
 make menuconfig
 ```
-1. Enable “Processor type and features > Symmetric multi-processing support"
+1. Enable `Processor type and features > Symmetric multi-processing support`
-2. If you're using a 64-bit CPU: "Processor type and features > Processor family > Generic x86_64"
+2. If you're using a 64-bit CPU: `Processor type and features > Processor family > Generic x86_64`
-3. Number of physical cores (i.e. not accounting for hyperthreading): "Processor type and features > Maximum number of CPU’s > 2" (My CPU was i3-4700, which has 2 physical cores)
+3. Number of physical cores (i.e. not accounting for hyperthreading): `Processor type and features > Maximum number of CPU’s > 2` (My CPU was i3-4700, which has 2 physical cores)
-4. Disable “Processor type and features > SMT (Hyperthreading) scheduler support”
+4. Disable `Processor type and features > SMT (Hyperthreading) scheduler support`
-5. Choose "Preemption Model > Fully Preemtible Kernel (RT)"
+5. Choose `Preemption Model > Fully Preemtible Kernel (RT)`
-6. Choose “Processor type and features > Timer frequency (1000 HZ)" (**Note:** With "Tickless System (Dynamic Ticks)" enabled, the timer interrupt frequency will be adaptive and this option only specified its maximum value)
+6. Choose `Processor type and features > Timer frequency (1000 HZ)` (**Note:** With `Tickless System (Dynamic Ticks)` enabled, the timer interrupt frequency will be adaptive and this option only specified its maximum value)
-7. Under “Power management and ACPI options”, disable anything that you can, including "CPU Frequency Scaling", "CPU idle PM support", and anything listed under "Memory power savings".
+7. Under `Power management and ACPI options`, disable anything that you can, including `CPU Frequency Scaling`, `CPU idle PM support`, and anything listed under `Memory power savings`.
-8. Under "Power management and ACPI options > ACPI", disable everything you're able to, except “Power Management Timer Support” and "Button".
+8. Under `Power management and ACPI options > ACPI`, disable everything you're able to, except `Power Management Timer Support` and `Button`.
-9. Select "Exit" and save.
+9. Select `Exit` and save.
 ___
 **Note:** Also worth checking are the various guides and recommendations for the optimal kernel configuration in linuxcnc website and forum.
 ___